 How often should you post?

 This is an extremely important question — post too little and you don’t reach enough people.
-Post too much and you oversaturate and risk being blocked/putting them off.
+Post too much and you oversaturate your followers’ feeds and run the risk of being muted or unfollowed and completely putting them off your brand or business.

-There is a posting frequency that is just right.
+There is a posting frequency and time of day that is just right.

-Answer: There is no universal answer.
-There have been numerous studies/research with different answers — there are simply too many variables to account for.
+There’s no universal answer.
+There have been numerous studies resulting in different answers — there are simply too many variables to account for.

 What platform are you posting on?
 What industry are you in?
 Where does your audience live?

-This is what marketing is all about — testing a hypothesis, analyzing the data and making the adequate changes.
+This is what marketing is all about — testing a hypothesis, analysing the data and making the adequate changes.

 Once again, having a social media management tool is going to make this part really easy.